jessetfb/GROUP-3-PROJECT/frontend/car-rentals/README.md

 ## Promo

-[RentCars - Your Ultimate Car Rental Solution!
-Explore a wide range of rental cars, stay organized, and boost your travel experience with RentCars.]
+aRentCars - Your Ultimat e Car Rental Solution!
+Explore a wide range of rental cars, stay organized, and boost your travel experience with RentCars.

 ---